 A great starting point is Stage 1.
 This is usually software only, however performance can be boosted by the addition of an induction kit from Ramair or Forge.
 We don’t reccomend an upgraded panel filter as the stock airbox is a very flawed and restrictive design, something that a better flowing filter can’t resolve.

 The next steps are to deal with the exhaust.
-We’d usually refer to this as a Stage 1.5 Tune.
-There are a lot of issues with OE exhausts, the catalysts are restrictive and trap heat, the bends in the pipework are badly formed (especially over the rear axel) and even the optional Record Monza backbox whilst looking great and making the right noises just doens’t help make it any better.
+We’d usually refer to this as a stage 1.5 Tune.
+There are a lot of issues with OE exhausts.
+The catalysts are restrictive and trap heat, the bends in the pipework are badly formed (especially over the rear axel) and even the optional Record Monza backbox whilst looking great and makes the right noises just doesn’t help make it any better.

 We recommend a 200 cell sports catalyst NOT a decat.
 The sports cat keeps you MOT legal, and also helps to keep the turbocharger spinning at optimal speed – resulting in as much as a 40Nm gain in torque compared to a decat, whilst sacrificing 1-2BHP peak power.
 It’s a no brainer and makes a huge difference.

-At this point major changes have to be made.
-Injectors are no longer capable of supplying the required fuel to keep the engine from running lean, boost sensors can’t read high enough to deal with the increased boost pressure.
-The turbocharger is replaced.
+At this point, major changes have to be made.
+Injectors are no longer capable of supplying the required fuel to keep the engine from running lean.
+Boost sensors can’t read high enough to deal with the increased boost pressure.
+Hence, we have to replace the turbochargers.
 We supply this as a JFA 260 kit complete, or can build around your existing setup, replacing as required.

 Assuming 260BHP isn’t enough, the rods are on the limit.
-You’d need to change pistons, rods & clutch & an aftermarket boost controller depending on ECU type.
-If you’re running the JFA260 kit, you’ve already got the bolt ons capable of making 300+BHP, it’s just all down to how strong a bottom end you can build!
+Depending on ECU type, you’d need to change pistons, rods & clutch & an aftermarket boost controller.
+If you’re running the JFA260 kit, you’ve already got the bolt ons capable of making 300+BHP.
+It’s just all down to how strong a bottom end you can build!